kchappelow/cis209_hw_week02/readme.md

 Task #1: Using Eclipse, Write a program that prompts the user to enter the minutes (e.g., 1 billion), and displays the number of years and days for the minutes.

+Be sure to use comments and coding styles as discussed in class.

 For simplicity, assume a year has 365 days.
 Here is a sample run:

 ```